cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

-the session-based operation of the NDT, managing the life-cycle of these operations under the direction of associated applications; it monitors the performance and resource consumption of the NDT (including individual models) and controls various operational aspects of the NDT, including topology management, configuration management, performance management and security management.
+the session-based operation of the NDT, managing the life-cycle of these operations under the direction of associated applications; it monitors the performance and resource consumption of the NDT (including individual models) and controls various operational aspects of the NDT, including topology management, configuration management, performance management, and security management.

-The "real network" – the physical counter-part of an NDT - can be a mobile access network, a transport network, a mobile core, a backbone, etc. The real network can also be a data center network, a campus enterprise network, an industrial Internet of Things, etc.
+The "real network" – the physical counter-part of an NDT - can be a mobile access network, a transport network, a mobile core, a backbone, etc. The real network can also be a data center network, a campus enterprise network, an industrial Internet of Things (IoT), etc.
 The real network can span across a single network administrative domain or multiple network administrative domains.
 It can include both physical entities and some virtual entities (e.g., vSwitches), which together carry traffic and provide actual network services.